flowersinthesand/portal-java/core/README.md

 ```

 ### Running the app
-Simply, create a `App` with options and modules:
+Simply, create a `com.github.flowersinthesand.portal.App` with options and modules:
 ```java
 new App(new Options().url("/event").packageOf("ch.rasc.portaldemos"), new AtmosphereModule(servletContext));
 ```

 ## Application
 A Portal application is a small bean container which contains beans defined by the user and beans used by the application.
-Here, the user can define a bean as a controller, service or repository, but the expected use case is to write a handler as a component of presentation layer.
+Here, the user's todo is to define handlers as a component of presentation layer.

 For a declarative programming, a lot of annotations are provided and defined in the package `com.github.flowersinthesand.portal`.

-## Bean
+## Annotation
-Bean is an application component and is instantiated once per each application like singleton.
-Therefore, all declared fields on the bean must be thread-safe.

 ### @Bean
 Indicates that the annotated class is a bean.
+The bean is an application component and is instantiated once per each application like singleton.
+Therefore, all declared fields on the bean must be thread-safe.
 This annotation is required for all beans.

 * `String value() default ""`